Gluten Free Travel

 Hotel buffet breakfasts

 I do love the convenience of a good quality hotel breakfast when travelling.
 I like to be able to munch on a little something and grab some coffee before heading out for a busy travel day.
 Before paying extra for this at a hotel though, I always email the staff to clarify what items are regularly served.
-At some places that breakfast buffet may be just cold cereal (perhaps all wheat based), a self-serve waffle maker, sugary yogurts and maybe hard boiled eggs if you’re lucky.
+At some places, especially in the U.S., that breakfast buffet may be just cold cereal (perhaps all wheat based), a self-serve waffle maker, sugary yogurts and maybe hard boiled eggs if you’re lucky.
 I won’t pay extra for something like that.
-I’ll either find a hotel that offers eggs, bacon, sausage, and other more substantial offerings like charcuterie, plaid Greek yogurt, etc. or I’ll just book a spot that has a safe breakfast spot nearby.
-And of course, I always have those extra snacks on hand so I can just chow down on a Kind or Rx Bar to hold me over until lunch when needed.
+I’ll try to find a hotel that offers eggs, bacon, sausage, and other more substantial offerings like charcuterie, plain Greek yogurt, etc. I find many European hotels offer great to absolutely jaw-dropping fantastic breakfast buffets.

 To easily keep track of the safe places to eat, I create my own Google map that plots out the restaurants and locations I know I can eat.
 That way I can easily consult the map and find a safe spot near wherever the day happens to take me.